Thankful Thursday #1

 10. I'm thankful that I already lost 30 lbs!!!!!!

 Yep, since the night I went into labor, 6 weeks ago, I lost 30 pounds.
 Okay, so some of it was from having the baby and all of that other junk in my body, which added up to about 10-12 lbs.
 But that's still about 20 lbs of my own weight which I lost.
 I'll admit, I was already gaining weight before I got pregnant.
 Last year was such a busy and crazy year for us, and because of the stress I didn't make eating healthy one of my top priorities (as I usually try to do).
 Needless to say, as I was pregnant I continued to follow my cravings and gain weight on top of the natural baby weight gain.
-I am 10 pounds away from my starting pregnancy weight, and 40 lbs from where I want to be.
-But I lost 30 lbs, already, people.
+I am 10 pounds away from my starting pregnancy weight, and 40 lbs from where I want to be, but I lost 30 lbs.
 Within a month and a half.
-I feel pretty good about that!
-Let me enjoy the moment.
+That's what matters, people.
+Let me enjoy my moment.

 |Sissy's first time holding her baby brother, in the hospital.|

-So there are my 10 Things of Thankful for this week.
-By the time we reach Thursday, amongst all the stress sometimes it's good to remind ourselves that there are still things in life to be thankful for.
-I would love to hear from my readers!
-What are some things you're thankful for today?
-Don't worry, I won't make you list ten things.
+There you have my 10 Things of Thankful for this week.
+By the time we reach Thursday in our week, amidst all of the stress sometimes it's good to remind ourselves that there are still things in life to be thankful for.
+I would love to hear from you!
+What are some things you're thankful for?